-Read more about our preschool in the Preschool Handbook.
+If you’re interested in reading more about our preschool, here is the Preschool Handbook.

 Prospective families are invited to schedule a tour of the school and meet the preschool teachers.